pendulum-project/ntpd-rs/docs/development/code-structure.md

 ### Server task

-The daemon runs a single task per interface on which ntp packets are served (where the any (0.0.0.0) interface counts as a single interface).
+The daemon runs a single task per interface on which NTP packets are served (where the any (0.0.0.0) interface counts as a single interface).
 This task is responsible for managing the socket for that interface, reading messages and providing the proper server responses.